brittonlaroche/realm/inventoryDemo/README.md

 ![App ID](./img/2.3.realmAppId.png)

 #### 2.4.
 Creating the Schema
 Next we create a schema for our mobile application.
-Slected the rules tab and creat a new rule for a database "InventoryDemo" and a collection "InventoryItem."
-Next click on the schema tab and copy the sechema below into the schema for the application.
-This schema is responsible for transalting the Realm Objects stored on the mobile devices to JSON documents on the Atlas server and vice versa.
-The schema can be generated two other ways, one from existing data in Atlas, or another by going into development mode on the __sync__ window laucnhed by selecting the __sync__ menu item on the left navigation panel of the Realm console.
+Selected the rules tab and creat a new rule for a database "InventoryDemo" and a collection "InventoryItem."
+Next click on the schema tab and copy the schema below into the schema for the application.
+This schema is responsible for translating the Realm Objects stored on the mobile devices to JSON documents on the Atlas server and vice versa.
+The schema can be generated two other ways, one from existing data in Atlas, or another by going into development mode on the __sync__ window launched by selecting the __sync__ menu item on the left navigation panel of the Realm console.

 ![Realm Schema](./img/2.4.realmSchema.png)